lenskit/lenskit/README.md

 module serves as a container to build them and provide common settings and dependencies.
 The other modules are as follows:

-* `lenskit-api` -- the common, public recommender API exposed by LensKit, independent of its actual implementations.
+- `lenskit-api` -- the common, public recommender API exposed by LensKit, independent of its actual implementations.
-* `lenskit-test` -- infrastructure and helper code for testing.
+- `lenskit-test` -- infrastructure and helper code for testing.
-* `lenskit-data-structures` -- common data structures used by LensKit.
-  These are split from `-core` so the API can depend on them.
-* `lenskit-core` -- the core support code and configuration facilities for the rest of LensKit.
+- `lenskit-core` -- the core support code and configuration facilities for the rest of LensKit.
 It is the entry point for most of what you want to do with LensKit, providing support for configuring and building recommenders.
-* `lenskit-knn` -- k-NN recommenders (user-user and item-item collaborative filtering).
+- `lenskit-knn` -- k-NN recommenders (user-user and item-item collaborative filtering).
-* `lenskit-svd` -- the FunkSVD recommender (and eventually real SVD recommenders).
+- `lenskit-svd` -- the FunkSVD recommender (and eventually real SVD recommenders).
-* `lenskit-slopeone` -- Slope-One recommenders.
+- `lenskit-slopeone` -- Slope-One recommenders.
-* `lenskit-eval` -- the evaluation framework and APIs, along with a command line evaluation runner.
+- `lenskit-eval` -- the evaluation framework and APIs, along with a command line evaluation runner.
+- `lenskit-groovy` -- support for reading LensKit configurations from Groovy files.
-* `lenskit-all` -- a metapackage you can depend on to pull in the rest of the LensKit packages.
+- `lenskit-all` -- a metapackage you can depend on to pull in the rest of the LensKit packages.
-* `lenskit-cli` -- the LensKit command line interface.
+- `lenskit-cli` -- the LensKit command line interface.
+- `lenskit-gradle` -- the Gradle plugin to script the LensKit evaluator
-* `lenskit-integration-tests` -- additional integration tests for LensKit.
+- `lenskit-integration-tests` -- additional integration tests for LensKit.

 ## Running the Tests